Generic Name: irinotecan (EYE ri noe TEE kan)

-If any of the medicine gets on your skin, wash right away with soap and water.
+If any of this medicine gets on your skin, wash right away with soap and water.

-Your doctor may recommend you have an anti-diarrhea medicine such as loperamide (Imodium) available at all times while you are receiving irinotecan.
-Take the anti-diarrhea medication at the first sign of loose or frequent bowel movements.
+Your doctor may recommend you keep anti-diarrhea medicine (such as loperamide or Imodium) on hand at all times.
+Take the anti-diarrhea medicine at the first sign of loose or frequent bowel movements.
 Do not take loperamide for longer than 2 full days without your doctor's advice.

 If you need surgery, tell the surgeon ahead of time that you are using irinotecan.

 Call your doctor for instructions if you miss an appointment for your irinotecan injection.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid using a laxative or stool softener during treatment with irinotecan.

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.